constantitus/file-upload/README.md

-*this is pretty much work in progress*
+*this is pretty much a work in progress*

 ## File Upload
 Web application for uploading and managing files. \